George-Ogden/concurrent-language/README.md

 - `./optimization/src/equivalent_expression_elimination.rs` contains an `EquivalentExpressionOptimizer` to remove duplicated expressions.
 - `./optimization/src/inlining.rs` contains an `Inliner` to inline function calls.
 - `./optimization/src/optimizer.rs` runs the optimizations based on the command-line arguments.
-### Compilation
-The compilation stage bridges between the intermediate representation and C++ code.
-The outputs from this stage contain all the information to translate directly into C++ in the form of machine nodes.
-- `./compilation/src/machine_nodes.rs` defines machine nodes that mirror the C++ code.
-- `./compilation/src/named_vector.rs` defines a `define_named_vector` macro to generate vectors with named fields that can be added.
-- `./compilation/src/code_vector.rs` uses this macro to define a `CodeVector` and then calculate code vectors for a program.
-- `./compilation/src/code_size.rs` defines a `CodeSizeEstimator` to generate approximate bounds on the size of a function definition.
-- `./compilation/src/weakener.rs` defines a `Weakener` to introduce weak pointers and allocators to manage recursive cycles in functions.
-- `./compilation/src/compiler.rs` defines the `Compiler` to convert from the intermediate representation into the machine nodes.
 ### Translation
+The translation stage bridges between the intermediate representation and C++ code.
+The outputs from this stage are machine nodes, which contain all the information to quickly generate C++ code.
+- `./translation/src/machine_nodes.rs` defines machine nodes that mirror the C++ code.
+- `./translation/src/named_vector.rs` defines a `define_named_vector` macro to generate vectors with named fields that can be added.
+- `./translation/src/code_vector.rs` uses this macro to define a `CodeVector` and then calculate code vectors for a program.
+- `./translation/src/code_size.rs` defines a `CodeSizeEstimator` to generate approximate bounds on the size of a function definition.
+- `./translation/src/weakener.rs` defines a `Weakener` to introduce weak pointers and allocators to manage recursive cycles in functions.
+- `./translation/src/translator.rs` defines the `Translator` to convert from the intermediate representation into the machine nodes.
+### Emission
-The translation stage generates C++ code that can be compiled, linked and run.
+The emission stage generates C++ code that can be compiled, linked and run.
-- `./translation/src/type_formatter.rs` contains a `TypeFormatter` and a `TypesFormatter` to convert machine node types into C++ types.
+- `./emission/src/type_formatter.rs` contains a `TypeFormatter` and a `TypesFormatter` to convert machine node types into C++ types.
-- `./translation/src/translation.rs` contains the `Translator` to convert machine nodes into C++ code.
+- `./emission/src/emission.rs` contains the `Emitter` to convert machine nodes into C++ code.

 ## Backend
 The backend is written as a header-only library with template definitions.